zeronetworks/cornershot/README.md

 results = cs.open_fire()
 ```

-The result of *open_fire* is a dictionary with keys of destinations, each destination has a another set of keys for targets, and finally, each target holds a dictionary of ports and their respective states.
+The result of *open_fire* is a dictionary with keys of destinations, each destination has another set of keys for targets, and finally, each target holds a dictionary of ports and their respective states.
 This is an example format of a result:
 ```javascript
 {'destination_1':